chanshiyucx/blog/article/008-web-knowledge-base.md

 Modern frameworks often combine both - SSR for initial page load, then CSR for navigation.
 The choice depends on priorities: use SSR for content-heavy sites needing SEO, CSR for highly interactive applications.

+### React Hooks

+> What are React Hooks and why were they introduced?

+React Hooks are functions that let you use state and other React features in functional components without writing classes.
+They were introduced in React 16.8 to solve problems with class components like complex lifecycle methods, difficulty reusing stateful logic, and confusion around `this` binding.

+The most common hooks are `useState` for managing component state and `useEffect` for side effects like data fetching or subscriptions:

+Other important hooks include `useContext` for consuming context, `useRef` for accessing DOM elements or persisting values, `useMemo` and `useCallback` for performance optimization, and `useReducer` for complex state logic.

+Hooks follow specific rules: they must be called at the top level, not inside loops or conditions, and only in functional components or custom hooks.
+Custom hooks enable reusable stateful logic by extracting hook-based code into separate functions, promoting code reuse without wrapper components."

 ## Vue

 ## Workflow